-- You are a member of a Herengatahi group (50-60 students) and a small ropu (12-15 students) for two years. - At least four subject teachers share the teaching across ropu. - A Dean oversees the year level and works with ropū teachers to ensure academic and pastoral care. - The key competencies outlined in the New Zealand curriculum are at the centre of your learning. - You are encouraged to reflect on your learning through ropū and subject programmes.
+- You are a member of a Herengatahi group (50-60 students) and a small ropū (12-15 students) for two years. - At least four subject teachers share the teaching across ropu. - Deans oversees the year level and works with ropū teachers to ensure academic and pastoral care. - The key competencies outlined in the New Zealand curriculum are at the centre of your learning the WHS Learning Habits - You are encouraged to reflect on your learning through ropu and subject programmes.
 Your ideas about how we design the learning with you are encouraged. - Learning Services work closely with Herengatahi teams to support learners and assist with scaffolding learning.